bryanluby/ConferenceNotes/2015-6-AltConf.md

 - normal person + perceived privacy + yes people audience = total jerkface
 - friction with other people is easy
 - friction gets followers - it creates echo chambers

-- "That's not as funny as you think it is"
+> That's not as funny as you think it is

 - being nice is actually hard
 - Lets be positive - say something nice about a project every single day
 - @mostgood - @judychen